Majors & Transferring

 Don’t sell yourself short: If you already have a bachelor’s

 degree and are thinking of a graduate degree, you can apply to the

 - Write a good statement: Many colleges, including U.C.
 Berkeley, focus a lot of attention on the statements its applicants write.
 More specifically, you need to answer the question “Why this specific college and department?
 If you have already built a relationship with the program through the suggestions above, you’ll be in a good position to answer that question concretely and convincingly.

-- Gather experience: Work as a lab aide in the Earth Science classes or a tutor.
+- Gather experience: Work as a lab aide in the CCSF classes or a tutor.
 Volunteer or become an intern over the summer or weekends at local labs or museums.
-The more experience you get, the stronger your understanding of Earth Science, the greater your confidence, and the better your interview, application, and future experience once you actually arrive at graduate school.
+The more experience you get, the stronger your understanding of the science, the greater your confidence, and the better your interview, application, and future experience once you actually arrive at graduate school.